 Smoking makes Crohn's disease worse.
 It also can aggravate conditions linked to Crohn's disease, such as bone loss and eye problems.
 Ask your doctor for advice about quitting.

 It's easy to feel overwhelmed by a chronic disease like Crohn's.
 Find friends and family you can turn to for support.
 Make plans to do activities you enjoy.
 Being optimistic and enjoying life can make a difference.
 Talk to a counselor if you need more help.

 Supplements to Help Crohn's

 Crohn's disease often weakens the body's ability to absorb nutrients.
 Some people, especially children, may need to take liquid food replacement formulas.
-Your doctor may also recommend vitamin and mineral supplements, including extra calcium, vitamin D, vitamin B12, and iron.
+Your doctor may also recommend vitamin and mineral supplements, including extra calcium, vitamin D, vitamin B12, folic acid, and iron.